guai/HikariCP/README.md

 4. Savepoints not supported yet.
 Not sure what to do on abort(), setNetworkTimeout(), etc.<br/>
 5. BLOBs hardcoded; not all BLOB cases tested; BLOBs go through byte arrays<br/>
 6. Modifiable ResultSets not supported.
 And I afraid can never be supported - make sure<br/>
-7. rename package so it could be used along with original HikariCP<br/>
-8. more tests; automate them somehow<br/>
+7. more tests; automate them somehow<br/>
-9. not all exceptions on slave connection should cause fallback to table<br/>
+8. not all exceptions on slave connection should cause fallback to table<br/>
-10. Not every suspend-resume means that DBs now in sync, make explicit JMX method<br/>
+9. Not every suspend-resume means that DBs now in sync, make explicit JMX method<br/>